 - Eggs help add moisture to baked goods like cakes and cookies

 It almost seems impossible to replace eggs in any recipe, right?
 Actually, that's not the case.
-Whether you have a food allergy, follow a vegan diet, or you've just run out of eggs and don't want to run to the grocery store, there are a bunch of egg replacements that are great to use.
+Whether you have a food allergy, follow a vegan diet, or you've just run out of eggs and don't want to run to the grocery store, there are a bunch of egg substitutes that are great to use.
 Check them out below.

 1. Ground Flaxseed